imixs/imixs-cloud/README.md

 The /management/ directory holds the service configuration for the management services running on the management node only.
 The /apps/ directory contains service setups to start applications running on the worker nodes.

-You can checkout this structure form the git repo or create the folders by your self.
+Each sub-directory typically holds a docker-compose.yml file to startup the corresponding service and optional additional configuration files.

-Each directory typically holds a docker-compose.yml file to startup the corresponding service and optional additional configuration files.
+You can checkout this structure from the git repo or create the folders by your self.

 # How to Setup